Stage-VSS/stage/README.md

 - `package`: package the project into a .mltbx file
 - `install`: install the packaged product into Matlab

 Similar to the [Maven Build Lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html), each phase will execute all phases before it (i.e. running `install` will execute `test`, `package`, `install`).
-In addition there is a `site` script to generate the project's documentation from the [GitBook](https://github.com/Stage-VSS/stage-book).
+In addition there is a `site` script to generate the project's documentation from the [docs](https://github.com/Stage-VSS/stage-docs) repo.

 ## Directory Structure